Managing Stress at Work in the Lead up to the Holiday season

 - Change to appetite

-What we can do to better look after ourselves and our staff
+What leaders can do to better look after ourselves and our people

 - Call out and name the warning signs and symptoms (as noted above) – this provides clarity and a better understanding of the impact of the current situation